apache/nuttx/configs/README.txt

 		  page table entry to use for the vector mapping.
 		CONFIG_PAGING_VECL2VADDR - This is the virtual address of the L2 page table entry to use for the vector mapping.
+		CONFIG_PAGING_BINPATH - If CONFIG_PAGING_BINPATH is defined, then it
+		  is the full path to a file on a mounted file system that contains a binary image of the NuttX executable.
+Pages will be filled by reading from offsets into this file that correspond to virtual fault addresses.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it